General Course Policies

 a) Posted Student Visiting Hours

 • Set an appointment with me by following my Calendly link.
-You can choose a Zoom meeting or a face-to-face meeting in my office (Sorin 102).
+Choose a Zoom meeting or a face-to-face meeting in my office (Sorin 102).

 b) Other Hours